 A person can empathize (take another’s perspective) by imagining the other (referring to the other person’s personality, values, experiences, etc.) in the other’s situation (known as the imagine-other [IO] perspective) or by imagining him- or herself (referring to the empathizer’s own personality, values, experiences, etc.) in the other’s situation (known as the imagine-self [IS] perspective; Batson et al., 1997; Engel, 2015; Stotland, 1969).
-Most people choose the IS strategy in daily life: In one study (Van Boven, Loewenstein, Dunning, & Nordgren, 2013), 79% of participants “explicitly mentioned that they mentally changed places with the [person], imagining how they themselves would react to the [person’s] situation” (p.
-124); in a second study, again “people were apparently quite willing to identify similar experiences” (p.
-126) and this effect increased when there were more similarities between the study participant and the described other person.
-While IS empathy can be helpful in situations when one has prejudices against another person (Galinsky, Ku, & Wang, 2005; Van Boven & Lowenstein, 2003), it can also lead to personal stress, discomfort, and thinking about oneself instead of the other person (Batson, 2014; Davis et al., 2004; Goldstein, Vezich, & Shapiro, 2014; Gouveia, Janvier, Dupuis, Duval, & Sultan, 2017; Lawrence et al., 2006; Myers, Laurent, & Hodges, 2014).
+Most people choose the IS strategy in daily life: In one study (Van Boven et al., 2013), 79% of participants “explicitly mentioned that they mentally changed places with the [person], imagining how they themselves would react to the [person’s] situation” (p.
+124).
+In a second study, again “people were apparently quite willing to identify similar experiences” (p.
+126), and this effect increased when there were more similarities between the study participant and the described other person.
+While IS empathy can be helpful in situations when one has prejudices against another person (Galinsky et al., 2005; Van Boven & Lowenstein, 2003), it can also lead to personal stress, discomfort, and thinking about oneself instead of the other person (Batson, 2014; Davis et al., 2004; Goldstein et al., 2014; Gouveia et al., 2017; Lawrence et al., 2006; Myers et al., 2014).
 Thus, IS empathy can lead to more egocentristic views and, therefore, wrong estimations of the target’s thoughts and feelings (Van Boven & Loewenstein, 2005).
 In contrast, IO empathy leads to empathetic concern, altruistic feelings, and a more detailed exploration of the other person (Batson, 2014; Davis et al., 2004; Goldstein et al., 2014; Gouveia et al., 2017; Lawrence et al., 2006; Myers et al., 2014; Vorauer, 2006).

 Thus, it is no wonder that IO empathy seems to be more prevalent in therapy: The therapists’ empathy has been described as “decenter[ing] from their own experience and perspectives in order to take on the perspective of the other” (Watson, 2007, p.
 67), understanding the client’s feelings without confusing it with the own self (Atkins, 2013; Staemmler, 2008), and “entering the private perceptual world of the other” without letting their own referential points distort the perception of the client’s world (Rogers, 1975, p.
 3).
-Also, therapy effectiveness measures for empathy, such as the Barrett-Lennard Relationship Inventory (BLRI), define empathy to focus on the client’s point of reference (e.g., “My therapist appreciates exactly how the things I experience feel to me”) and not the therapist’s own perspectives and attitudes (e.g., “My therapist’s own attitudes toward things I do or say prevent him/her from understanding me”) (Barrett-Lennard, 2015; Kazdin, 2007; Lambert & Barley, 2001).
+Also, therapy effectiveness measures for empathy, such as the Barrett-Lennard Relationship Inventory (BLRI), define empathy as focusing on the client’s point of reference (e.g., “My therapist appreciates exactly how the things I experience feel to me”) and not the therapist’s own perspectives and attitudes (e.g., “My therapist’s own attitudes toward things I do or say prevent him/her from understanding me”) (Barrett-Lennard, 2015; Kazdin, 2007; Lambert & Barley, 2001).
 Additionally, most therapy clients have described the therapist’s empathetic behavior as reformulation, questioning, and interpretation, and they have mentioned nonverbal cues that signal the therapist’s understanding (Bachelor, 1988), which is reminiscent of IO behavior.
-Therefore, the IO empathy seems to be the more effective strategy in therapy.
+Therefore, IO empathy seems to be the more effective strategy in therapy.

 The Present Research: IO or IS Empathy in Coaching?